meganz/mpenc_doc/source/topics.rst

 from previous approaches [09MPOM]_ [13GOTR]_ which achieve those via a separate cryptographic mechanism.
-We believe that our approach is a cleaner separation of concerns, requiring *no extra cryptography* beyond author authentication and reusing basic concepts from time-tested reliability protocols such as TCP.
+We believe that our approach is a cleaner separation of concerns, requiring *no extra cryptography* beyond author authentication and re-using basic concepts from time-tested reliability protocols such as TCP.

 Our choice of mechanisms are intended to retain all these properties when under an active attack on the communication transport.
 Under stronger attacks, we